isomerpages/moe-ncps/_ncps-experience/NCPS Curriculum/English.md

 ![](/images/Our%20Curriculum_English/Reading_2025.jpg)

 **What’s Up Newspapers**<br>
-(a) newspaper for school children<br>
+* newspaper for school children<br>
-(b) curated contemporary issues and presented at the appropriate level for young readers to inform and challenge them.<br> (c) keeping the students engaged through the English language exercises that improve oral, grammar and composition skills
+* curated contemporary issues and presented at the appropriate level for young readers to inform and challenge them.<br>
+* keeping the students engaged through the English language exercises that improve oral, grammar and composition skills

 **What is learning support?**<br>
 Through specialised early intervention programmes, students are provided with structured curriculum to close their learning gaps with their peers.<br>